mrkkrp/markkarpov.art/essay/real-realism.md

 it has to be either *explainable* or *inferable* or both.

-If the intention is explainable, one approach to stating the intention is through the language.
+If the intention is explainable, one approach to stating the intention is through language.
 In this case the intention is to be explained in the written form either as a title or a description, or indeed a written piece like this one which is then to be referenced when the corresponding artwork is exhibited.